 Every year, Old Navy 4th of July shirts are just $5 for the entire family.
-So, before the fireworks begin, grab a few America tees or onesies and add your own DIY flare to ensure your gang is Instagram-ready.
+So, before the fireworks begin, grab a few America or plain tees or onesies and add your own DIY flare to ensure your gang is Instagram-ready.
 Or show them off at your 4th of July party.

 This is also a fun hands-on DIY project for the kids that they’ll be proud to wear this summer.
-First things first, get your hands on a $5 Old Navy shirt.
+First things first, get your hands on a plain white Old Navy shirt.
 (Then find out how to save at Old Navy on other gear.)

 When the holidays come around and you have a baby, you can’t leave them out of the festivities.
 Old Navy’s baby bodysuit can easily be dyed one color or tie-dyed for a more patriotic feel.
 The dye is runny and permanent, so protect your work surface by covering it well.
 I use zip ties with my tie-dye projects instead of rubber bands (you’ll get cleaner lines this way).

 Here’s what you’ll need to tie-dye your Old Navy 4th of July shirts:

 - Twist the onesie from the top right-hand side, and fasten the zip ties into place.